Bhaskers-Blu-Org2/go-eventgrid-handler/README.md

-# Microsoft/go-eventgrid-handlers
+# Microsoft/go-eventgrid-handler

-This project is an Event Grid Web Hook written in Go that supports receiving event grid messages.
+This project is an EventGrid web handler written in Go that supports receiving event grid messages.

 The handler can be "chained" as "middle ware".